LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 #  Show me the item, label and the picture of it.
 #  The result list will look like this (wd:Q123185365/senior cats/ commons:Оредеж, Железнодорожная 9, кот (cropped).jpg)

 WHERE
 {
-  ?item wdt:P31 wd:Q146.
-# The item of this search is a cat.
+  ?item wdt:P31 wd:Q146.   #  The item of this search is a cat.
-  ?item wdt:P18 ?itemPic
-#  Show me only cats with pictures.
+  ?item wdt:P18 ?itemPic.  #  Show me only cats with pictures.
 If you want to include very cats in your search, you need to place the Option{} function in front.

 SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
-# Helps get the label in your language, if not, then en(english) language
+#  Helps get the label in your language, if not, then en(glish) language
 }
 ```
 ![](fig/episode_5_Imagegrid.jpg){alt='Example of displaying cats in grid format'}

 **Books weight by genre**
-Number of avi. books weighted by genre.
+Number of available books weighted by genre.
 ```
-#Number of books weighted by genre.
+#Display the results as a Bubble Chart
 #defaultView:BubbleChart

-SELECT ?genre ?genreLabel  (COUNT(?book) as ?bookCount) WHERE {
+SELECT ?genre ?genreLabel  (COUNT(?book) as ?bookCount)
+#  Show me the genre, the genre label, and count the available books as a new label ?bookCount
+#  The result list will look like this (wd:Q213051/ Non-Fiction/ 252)

+WHERE {
- ?book wdt:P31 wd:Q571.
+ ?book wdt:P31 wd:Q571. #  ?item is a book
- ?book wdt:P136 ?genre.
+ ?book wdt:P136 ?genre. #  Get the attribute genre form item

 SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
+#  Helps get the label in your language, if not, then english is selected as language
 }

 GROUP BY ?genre ?genreLabel
+#  Aggregate with the group function

 LIMIT 15
+#  Limit the  shown results down to 15.
 ```

 ![](fig/episode_05_Bubblechart.png){alt='Example of displaying cats in grid format'}